more-data-please/Uber-Eats-Analysis/README.md

 ------------ PROJECT OVERVIEW ------------

-This project analyzes one year of Uber Eats transaction data to identify spending trends, ordering behavior, restaurant preferences, and key cost drivers.
+This project analyzes one year of Uber Eats transaction data to identify<br>
+spending trends, ordering behavior, restaurant preferences, and key cost drivers.<br>
 The analysis was conducted to demonstrate data reporting, visualization, and insight communication skills using real-world data.